whitelotusapps/Gemini-2.5-Pro-Preview/README.md

 	- Mr Robot
 		- S04E13
 			- 00:45:00
-				- Elliott, Mr Robot, Elliots mom and young Elliot are all together and Elliot is narrating and talking about how he thought changing the world was an ACT - something that you DO - and he's not sure that is true - what if it was about BEING THERE
+				- Elliott, Mr Robot, Elliots mom and young Elliot are all together and Elliot is narrating and talking about how he thought changing the world was an ACT - something that you DO - and he"s not sure that is true - what if it was about BEING THERE

 Giving things meaning